JON CARNES, STOCK FRAUD EXPOSED, INDICTED, KUN HUANG CRIMINAL, RODD BOYD, JON CARNES CRIME FAMILY

-Captured Stock Fraud Jon Carnes Mocks Law Enforcement, Blames the SEC
+Stock Criminal Jon Carnes Captured, He Mocks Law Enforcement, Blames the Securities and Exchange Commission

-Martin Scorsese’s Oscar-nominated “The Wolf of Wall Street” tells the riveting story of stock fraud in the 1990s.
+Criminal Jon Carnes is a captured fraudster, stock thief and the head of the Jon Carnes Crime Family.
+Jon Carnes is the modern day Martin Scorsese’s Oscar-nominated “The Wolf of Wall Street”, which tells the riveting story of stock fraud in the 1990s.
 The protagonist is a thief who gets caught stealing millions and sells out his friends in exchange for a reduced sentence.

 What would a thief do in the year 2014 if he got caught stealing hundreds of millions from the investing public?
 He might blame the cops and law enforcement officials for having caught him.
 This may sound strange, but that’s exactly what the brazen stock short seller and swindler Jon Carnes did.